JulianCKelly/Twitoff_Julian/README.md

 # updated-repo
 # twitoff_julian
-The updated files include bug fixes that preveted successful connection to the local host server.
+The updated files include bug fixes that prevented successful connection to the local host server and appropriate documentation.